Table of Contents

 Prep Work:

-- Fill a small saucepan with water, bring to a boil and then add the frozen young soybeans, bring to a boil first, and turn to simmer and cook for 2 minutes.
+- Fill a small saucepan with water, bring to a boil, and then add the frozen young soybeans, bring to a boil first, turn to a simmer and cook for 2 minutes.
 Drain the edamame, and set aside

 - Use a peeler, peel carrots, get a cup full of peeled carrots, and set aside